faransikandar/Insight_Time_Series_Recommender/README.md

 ### Make Recommendations

-Make recommendations for a country by running the following script. *Note that you will be prompted for a user input for the country/territory name.*
+Make recommendations for a country by running the following script.

-Spelling/capitalization matters.
-Also please note that some of the broader regions (e.g. Asia) do not have recommendation data available, although they appear in the options list.
 ```
 python -m source.rec_predicter
 ```